aman-chauhan/Image-Coloring/README.md

 -   `val.txt` - Cleaned validation files list
 -   `model_shape.py` - Python script to generate model shapes for docs.
 -   `IC_train.py` - Python script to train the network.
+    -   `python IC_train.py <model_type> <batch_size>` - to train a specific type of model with the given batch size.
+    -   Example - `python IC_train.py inception 32` - to train the Image-Coloring model using transfer learning layers from InceptionV3.
+See ***Transfer Learning Model Dictionary*** section to see the valid and available transfer learning models.